Controversial book author Farhat Khan arrested from Pune: Madhya Pradesh home minister | Law-Order

 - India

-Dr Farhat Khan, the author of a controversial book, was arrested from Pune in Maharashtra on Thursday, Madhya Pradesh Home Minister Narottam Mishra said.
+Dr Farhat Khan, the author of a controversial book, was arrested from Pune in Maharashtra on Thursday while she was undergoing dialysis in a hospital, Madhya Pradesh Home Minister Narottam Mishra said.

-The book named 'Collective Violence and Criminal Justice System' was kept in the library of the Government Naveen Law College in Madhya Pradesh's Indore city.
+The arrest was made in connection with her book named 'Collective Violence and Criminal Justice System', which was kept in the library of the Government Naveen Law College in Madhya Pradesh's Indore city.
 The Akhil Bharatiya Vidyarthi Parishad (ABVP), the student wing of the Rashtriya Swayamsevak Sangh, has alleged the book being taught to law students has highly objectionable contents against the Hindu community and the RSS.

+According to police, Khan was suffering from a serious kidney ailment and needed dialysis on a regular basis.

-"The controversial writer, Farhat Khan, was arrested in Pune when she was undergoing dialysis in a hospital there," Mishra told reporters in Madhya Pradesh capital Bhopal.
+''The controversial writer, Farhat Khan, was arrested in Pune when she was undergoing dialysis in a hospital there.
+Papers (pertaining to the case) were also handed over to her," Mishra told reporters in Madhya Pradesh capital Bhopal.

 Authorities have also started a probe into complaints related to another book and if any objectionable content is found, then it will also be linked with the same case, the minister said without elaborating.